 So now the King is short a queen and he decides he needs to find one.

-So in sort of an ancient version of The Bachelor, he chooses to essentially have a pageant of sorts.
+So in this sort of an ancient version of The Bachelor, he chooses to essentially have a pageant of sorts.
 All these beautiful women from across his kingdom are brought in to the women’s quarters in Shushan in the citadel, given beauty treatments, and would each appear before the King.

 In Shushan was Mordecai, a Jew.
-Mordecai had a cousin, Hadassah (which is the Hebrew name for who we know as Esther in the Bible) who he had raised as she had been orphaned.
+Mordecai had a cousin, Hadassah (which is the Hebrew name for who we know as Esther in the English Bible) who he had raised as she had been orphaned.

 She became a favorite of Hegai the eunuch so he ensured she received the finest treatment, including beauty treatments beyond what the others received.
 God had bestowed favor on Esther.